 If you’re concerned that you or someone close to you is exhibiting these symptoms, or is engaged in excessive Librium substance abuse, reach out for help immediately.
-If you are struggling with Librium addiction, call a healthcare provider like Zinnia Healing today at (855) 430-9439.
-We offer targeted treatment programs and will work closely with you to develop a personalized care plan that meets your unique needs.
+If you are struggling with Librium addiction, call a healthcare provider like Zinnia Health today at (855) 430-9439.
 Our programs can support you throughout your entire journey toward recovery.

 Other Librium Side Effect Complications?

 In addition to the risk of chlordiazepoxide overdose, other potential side effects are associated with taking Librium.
 These include:

 - Dependence and withdrawal: Librium is a highly addictive drug.
 People who take it for extended periods may develop a dependency on the drug.
 This can lead to Librium withdrawal symptoms, such as anxiety, insomnia, headaches, and seizures, when they stop taking the drug.